Lab 9 In-Class:

 Now see what happens when you run the Grades program - the output is

-- Use Eclipse to generate documentation for the toString method
+- Be sure to add documentation for the toString method - state

 what it does and what it returns.